The Outdoor Skills Series

 Vermont Crafts Program

-The marksmanship program allows campers the opportunity to learn self-discipline, patience, concentration and fine motor skills.
+The marksmanship program allows campers the opportunity to learn rifle and shooting range safety procedures, self-discipline, concentration and fine motor control.
 The program is conducted under the Junior Marksmanship Target Program.
-Campers use two sizes of Anshutz Junior Biathlon rifles, versions of Olympic biathlon rifles.
+Campers use two sizes of Anshutz junior biathlon rifles, versions of Olympic biathlon rifles.
+Shooters are outfitted with shooting slings, glasses and hearing protection.
+Our 50-foot target range has a shooting platform and canopy cover.